shawndegroot/canada-precip/README.md

 Precipitation is defined as >= 1.1 mm in a day.

-Decision Tree Classifier trained on 10 years of daily station data (2010-2019) for 83 stations (670000 samples), filtered to include days with humidity records.
+Decision Tree Classifier trained on 10 years of daily station data (2010-2019) for 83 stations (670000 samples).
 Accuracy of 85%.

 If you have any suggestions or ideas for improvements, please don't hesitate to contact me.